mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 ## Conversion Rates

+### Discussion

+The probability of a member to undergo state change per simulation step.

+A lower value generally indicates a slower conversion rate, as there is a lower probability for transition at each step.

+A value of 1 indicates an instant conversion.

 ### Method

 Conversion rate = Step / Mean Duration

+### Simulated State Conversion Rates

 - Exposed To Infectious Rate
 - Symptomatic Recovery Rate